Child in Danger/in Need of Voluntary Services:

 Purpose: The staff of the Office of Victim Services (OVS) understands this is a difficult time for you and your family.
 We have several programs and services to help you with the emotional and financial impact of the crime and to support you through the criminal justice process.
 See "Programs and Descriptions" below for a brief description of these programs and services.

-Special Health Care Needs (access to services, help with care coordination, respite/special services):
+Mental Health Care Needs (access to services, help with care coordination, systems navigation, respite/special services):

 - CT Family Support Network (CTFSN): (877) 376-2329 or https://ctfsn.org/